ripliveit/riplive_admin/wp-content/plugins/wp-user-avatar/readme.txt

 4. After you've chosen a WP User Avatar image, you will see the option to remove it.

 == Changelog ==

+= 1.9.18 =
+* Bug Fix: Removed cron job dependency for excellent performance.
+* Bug Fix: Resolved gravatar was not showing on some special cases.
+* Bug Fix: Resolved speed problem in case of large number of users for multisite, bbpress and buddy press.
+* Bug Fix: Resolved display custom avatar problem when default and customer avatar is same choosen.

+= 1.9.17 =
+* Bug Fix: Removed the looping through all users on admin_init action.

 = 1.9.16 =
 * Bug Fix: lots of entries in wp_options table resolved.